teamleaderleo/scrapbook/README.md

 ## Vision

-The goal of this project is to create a comprehensive tool that helps artists manage their projects with ease and creativity.
+The goal of this project is to make a project management app that isn't as wack as the existing options.
 Current key features include:

 - **Visual and Textual Integration:** Incorporates images, sketches, and rich text to create detailed project descriptions and progress updates.
 - **Dynamic Views:** Can toggle between different views, such as a calendar view and a scrapbook view, to visualize project timelines and progress.